Corvette C3 engine specs by year:

 Starting in 1975, the C3 Corvette only had small block engines, and in its final years of production, the engine range was very limited.
 When comparing horsepower, it should be noted that in 1972, GM changed the way they reported engine horsepower.

-You can look engine options from the Corvette C3 options section,and learn more about the available engine options by model year.
+You can look at engine options from the Corvette C3 options section,and learn more about the available engine options by model year.

 Corvette C3 big blocks